 What Is Multilingual SEO?

-In other words, it means optimizing your website for speakers of other languages other than your own.
+In other words, multilingual SEO optimizes your website for speakers of other languages other than your own.

 Importance of Multilingual SEO